-- 8.1 Contracts which exceed the FTS Thresholds set out in the PCR 2015 must be advertised on the FTS by publishing a Contract Notice or, where advised, a Prior Information Notice (PIN) as a call for competition. - 8.2 The Officer must take advice from Procurement and Legal Services before publishing any document on FTS. - 8.3 All contracts which are advertised on FTS must also be advertised on Contracts Finder - 8.4 All Procurement Documents must be available from the time the Contract Notice is published on FTS.
-Therefore, no advertisement should be placed until the Procurement Documents is complete.
-The Officer must ensure the Contract Notice includes a specified location where interested parties can electronically access all Procurement Documents. - 8.5 The Council may use a Prior Information Notice (PIN) as a call for competition when using the restricted or competitive procedure with negotiation (see Guide to Standing Orders). - 8.6 The Officer is responsible for ensuring all Contract Notices and publications on Contracts Finder are published in accordance with these rules.
+- 8.1 Contracts which exceed the EU Thresholds set out in the PCR 2015 must be advertised on the OJEU by publishing a Contract Notice or, where advised, a Prior Information Notice (PIN) as a call for competition. - 8.2 The Officer must take advice from Procurement and Legal Services before publishing any document on OJEU. - 8.3 All contracts which are advertised on OJEU must also be advertised on Contracts Finder within 24 hours of the time the Council becomes entitled to post it, that is after either: - (a) it appears on OJEU; - (b) it has not appeared but 48 hours have elapsed from the time the EU Publications Office confirmed receipt of the notice to the Council. - 8.4 All Procurement Documentation must be available from the time the Contract Notice is published on OJEU.
+Therefore, no advertisement should be placed until the Procurement Documentation is complete.
+The Officer must ensure the Contract Notice includes a specified location where interested parties can electronically access all Procurement Documentation. - 8.5 The Council may use a Prior Information Notice (PIN) as a call for competition when using the restricted or competitive procedure with negotiation (see Guide to Standing Orders). - 8.6 The Officer is responsible for ensuring all Contract Notices and publications on Contracts Finder are published in accordance with these rules.